 Welcoming Ukrainian Refugees: 13 Stories That Will Renew Your Faith in Humanity

-Instead of waiting to figure out the "right" way to help, these people are leaping into action to help Ukrainian refugees in the most beautiful ways.
+Instead of waiting to figure out the "right" way to help, these people jumped into action to help Ukrainian refugees in the most beautiful ways

-Over three million people have fled Ukraine since Russia’s invasion began.
-The majority of Ukrainian refugees are women and children, and they’re part of what the United Nations High Commissioner for Refugees is calling the fastest-growing refugee crisis in Europe since World War II.
-Every second, one more Ukrainian child becomes a refugee of the Ukraine-Russia War, the organization reports.
+More than 8 million people have fled Ukraine since Russia’s invasion began in February 2022, and another 6 million have been forced from their homes and internally displaced in Ukraine.
+The majority of Ukrainian refugees are women and children, and they’re part of what the United Nations High Commissioner for Refugees has called the fastest-growing refugee crisis in Europe since World War II.
+In the early months of the Ukraine-Russia war, one Ukrainian child became a refugee every second.

-Nearly two million of these Ukrainian refugees have gone to nearby Poland.
-Hungary, Slovakia, Moldova, and Romania have also taken in large numbers of people fleeing the war.
-Meanwhile, Europe is offering to take in more, and President Biden officially announced that the United States will “welcome Ukrainian refugees with open arms.”
+Nearly 60% of these Ukrainian refugees have gone to nearby Poland.
+Hungary, Slovakia, Moldova and Romania have also taken in large numbers of people fleeing the war.
+Meanwhile, Europe has offered to take in more, and President Biden announced last year that the United States would “welcome Ukrainian refugees with open arms.”

-People all over the world have been doing extraordinary things—big and small—to aid, comfort, and protect Ukrainian refugees.
+One year into the Ukraine war, there still isn’t an end in sight.
+But people all over the world have been doing extraordinary things—big and small—to aid, comfort and protect refugees.
 War brings out the worst in people, but it also provides an incredible opportunity to showcase the best of humanity.
 We’ve rounded up some of the most heartwarming stories of how people are welcoming Ukrainian refugees and how you can help Ukraine right now.

 WOJTEK RADWANSKI/Getty Images